-Developing a cleaning routine is one of those things that homemakers are supposed innately know how to do.
-Am I right?
-But what if you hate cleaning?
-I think people either get the cleaning gene or the cooking gene, but it’s never both.
+Do you?
+Most likely not.
+(If you are the magical unicorn who enjoys both, please tell me you secret magical ways.)
 One is always so much harder than the other.
 If you’re like me, then that’s cleaning.
-So, here are my best and most practical tips on developing a cleaning routine that works.
+So, here are my best and most practical tips for developing a cleaning routine that works.

+#1.
 Clarify Your Expectations

 Tidiness is different from person to person and from parenting season to parenting season.
-I have more of an expectation of myself and my children now that everyone is out of the baby and toddler stages.
-However, my expectations are not equal to a family who has teenagers.
-My children are very much in the toy years.
-There are toys actively being played with all over my house at all times.
-There is currently a pretend golf course in our playroom.
+I expect more of myself (and children) now that everyone is out of the baby and toddler stages.
+However, my expectations are not equal to a family that has teenagers.
+My kids are very much in the toy years.
+It’s unrealistic of me to expect all toys to be put away at the end of every day, because toys are life right now.
+I mean, there’s currently a pretend golf course in the playroom.